bitzesty/vigilion-ruby/README.md

 ## Usage

-`Vigilion` gem expose the following methods:
+`Vigilion` gem exposes the following methods:

 * `Vigilion.scan_url(resource_identifier, url)`
 Sends a request to Vigilion Server to enqueue the URL of the file to be scanned.
 It requires two parameters:
-** the resource identifier, it could be any string and it represents the ID of the file in your system.
+ * the resource identifier, it could be any string and it represents the ID of the file in your system.
-** an absolute URL that Vigilion scanner will use to download the file before scanning.
+ * an absolute URL that Vigilion scanner will use to download the file before scanning.

 * `Vigilion.scan_path(resource_identifier, local_path)`
 This method takes a local file and sends a request to Vigilion Server to enqueue the file to be scanned.
 It requires two parameters:
-** the resource identifier, it could be any string and it represents the ID of the file in your system.
+ * the resource identifier, it could be any string and it represents the ID of the file in your system.
-** the local path to the file.
+ * the local path to the file.
 It will be sent using HTTP POST and stored temporaly in Vigilion servers.

 * `Vigilion.configure(&block)`